sadb0ts/general-pronouns/README.md

-# ttt2-pronouns
+# general-pronouns
-Adds a pronoun display to TTT2's TargetID system.
+this is a bad mod but it's woke, so, #yup